jgoodyear/fsto/README.md

-# fsto
+# Full Stack Toronto 2015
-Empowering MicroServices With Apache Karaf Full Stack Toronto 2015
+Empowering MicroServices With Apache Karaf.

+This repository contains a demonstration of how Apache Karaf empowers Full Stack developers to design, develop, deploy micro service based architectues.

 #Prerequisites: